eslint/rfcs/designs/2024-report-unused-inline-configs/README.md

 ## Performance Analysis

 This RFC believes there will be no nontrivial performance impact from this change.
-All rule lookups from inline comments are O(1) compared to the existing computed rules for a file.
+All rule lookups from inline configs are O(1) compared to the existing computed rules for a file.
+It's rare in userland code to have more than a single digit number of inline configs in any file.

 ## Out of Scope